 When it's absolutely necessary to take multiple screenshots per incident, define the alarm condition for the alarm in question as narrowly as possible to prevent taking multiple screenshots in common conditions.

-For example, accessing google.com is too general and would likely result in unnecessary screenshots that can risk exceeding your monthly usage limit.
-Additionally, controlling interval time can help control and limit unnecessary screenshots.
+For example, accessing google.com is too general and would likely result in unnecessary screenshots that could risk exceeding your monthly usage limit.
+Additionally, controlling interval time can help reduce unnecessary screenshots.
 We recommend setting a long interval between screenshots, ideally for 60 seconds or more.
 Learn more and take action:

 By adhering to the best practices outlined above, you can implement smarter alarms to capture what you need without going over your monthly screenshot redaction limits.

-ActivTrak employs an add-on image redaction feature to keep sensitive data captured by your account safe from anyone who may have access to your screenshots.
+ActivTrak employs an add-on image redaction feature to keep sensitive data captured by your account safe from unauthorized access to your screenshots.
 ActivTrak will automatically detect and redact more than 40 standard pieces of information found in more than 15 countries.